Weighted Averaged Stochastic Gradient Descent: Asymptotic Normality and Optimality: Numerical Experiment

 \subsubsection{Expectile regression: trend of optimal weight}

 Expectiles have important applications in finance and risk management.
-It is closely associated with two commonly adopted measures: Value at Risk (VaR) and Conditional Expected Shortfall (CES).
+It is closely associated with the commonly adopted measures: Value at Risk (VaR) and Conditional Expected Shortfall (CES).
 It was proposed by \cite{newey1987asymmetric}, and has been widely used and researched in statistical and economic literature \citep{efron1991regression, taylor2008estimating}.
+We discuss expectile regression as it has a non-smooth objective function,